 Viking’s owner Murdoch Riley set him up in his own Ventura label in 1969, but despite signing the newly solo pop star Chris Parfitt (Hi-Revving Tongues), he left both Riley and Viking in 1970 and the label folded.

-However it was Coburn’s third label, White Cloud, which would have the most impact, primarily because of one album.
-White Cloud had only six releases: One by Beech, a country rock band briefly popular in Auckland, headed by Brent Parlane who would go on to a stellar country career in Australia; one solo by Parlane himself; a single from Rockinghorse (who had earlier recorded two albums for EMI); and three by a quirky band called Split Enz.
+However, it was Coburn’s third label, White Cloud, which would have the most impact, primarily because of one album.
+White Cloud had only six releases: One by Beech, a country rock band briefly popular in Auckland, headed by Brent Parlane who would go on to a stellar country career in Australia; one solo by Parlane himself; a single from Rockinghorse (who later recorded two albums for EMI); and three by a quirky band called Split Enz.

 Enz were at this stage of their career managed by Coburn (who also managed Beech) and thus their debut album was released on his label, after a couple of earlier singles on Vertigo and EMI.
 White Cloud was the first label to use the "Enz" spelling on a single, 'No Bother To Me', (WC002) released in March 1975.